GrenManSK/mdown/README.md

 `--search` - will search for manga by its title

-`--show` - will show current database
+`--show` - will show current manga in database

+`--show-all` - will show current chapters in database

 ---